 In 2008, the Office of Human Resources launched a unique training, networking, and development program for support staff at area colleges and universities.
-Modeled after the President’s Leadership Institute at Towson University, the Building Bridges program fosters collaboration and idea sharing between select employees at Goucher College, Loyola University in Maryland, Notre Dame of Maryland University, Maryland Institute College of Art, Towson University, and the University of Baltimore.
+Modeled after the President’s Leadership Institute at Towson University, the Building Bridges program fosters collaboration and idea sharing between select employees at the Maryland Institute College of Art, McDaniel College, Notre Dame of Maryland University, Towson University, and the University of Maryland, Baltimore County.

-There are now two programs—one for Administrative Support Staff and one for Supervisors.
-Both include a cohort of five individuals from each institution listed above who attend six sessions—one held at each participating institution.
+Our Administrative Support Staff program consists of a cohort of five individuals from each institution listed above who attend five sessions—one held at each participating institution.
 Programs begin with a Kickoff session that brings participants and their supervisors together to learn what is expected to complete the program and get to know each other.
 After the final session, participants, along with their supervisors, will be invited to attend a formal graduation where they will receive a certificate of completion.

-We have graduated six cohorts from our Administrative Support Staff program, three cohorts from our Supervisor program, and we have held graduate programs that welcome back participants from previous cohorts.
+We have graduated seven cohorts from our Administrative Support Staff program, three cohorts from our Supervisor program, and we have held graduate programs that welcome back participants from previous cohorts.
 One of the program goals is to keep program graduates engaged.